JarronL/webbpsf_ext/README.md

 pip install .
 ```

-**Preferred:** For development purposes, you can use editable installations:
+For development purposes, you can use editable installations:

 ```bash
 cd webbpsf_ext